M.I.C.R.A.: Mind Controlled Remote Automaton: Synopsis

-Nevertheless, Barr considers the first test a success, and Angela continues to become more reasonable, bonding with Eric and nurse Tanya.
-M.I.C.R.A. undergoes flight testing soon afterwards, while Angela learns she was adopted.
-Meanwhile, Rita and Free America Now seize control of the Dallas A.S.D, and government commandos are sent in to reclaim it, with both sides causing collateral damage.
-Most of Rita's followers are killed but she is able to escape on a Speeder.
-Wounded, she crashes and her Speeder's distress signal is picked up by M.I.C.R.A.; however, when Angela sends the robot to investigate it comes under fire.
-M.I.C.R.A. attacks the rebels and identifies Rita as the leader, only to be disabled by a high-powered electrical blast.
-Angelia is able to reboot M.I.C.R.A. and confronts Rita, discovering she is her biological sister, and they were both born Outsiders.
+Angela bonds with Eric and Tanya.
+M.I.C.R.A. undergoes flight testing, while Angela learns she was adopted.
+Led by Rita Morales, Free America Now seizes control of the Dallas A.S.D.
+Government commandos are sent in to reclaim it, with both sides causing collateral damage.
+Most of Rita's followers are killed but she escapes on a Speeder.
+Wounded, she crashes and her Speeder's distress signal is picked up by M.I.C.R.A.
+When Angela sends the robot to investigate it comes under fire.
+M.I.C.R.A. attacks the rebels, only to be disabled by an electrical blast.
+Angela reboots M.I.C.R.A. and confronts Rita, discovering she is her biological sister, and they were both born Outsiders.
 Discovering M.I.C.R.A. has automatic weaponry built in, she disables the Free America Now soldiers, though Rita escapes.
-M.I.C.R.A.'s first mission is declared a success.
-The unit is then sent to the Detroit A.S.D. to meet an army informant; however, the spy has defected to Free America Now and M.I.C.R.A. is trapped.
+M.I.C.R.A. is then sent to the Detroit A.S.D. to meet an army informant; however, the spy has defected to Free America Now and M.I.C.R.A. is trapped.
 Army reinforcements arrive in time to prevent the destruction of M.I.C.R.A., who is filmed by a news crew.
 Enraged over the military's interference in the project, Locane declares that M.I.C.R.A. will be shut down.